 Take both.
 While it may seem like overkill, you’ll have twice the exposure to the material and you’ll have great insight into the differences in how Pieper and other courses operate.
 That’s how you can make an educated decision.
 Moreover, if you decide after the comparison to sign up with Pieper for your bar review course, you may be entitled to a credit with us for nonrefundable deposits made with one of our competitors, so it won’t cost you anything to see which course works best for you.

-I’m thinking of taking Pieper on DVD at my law school; will I be missing out on anything if I am not in the live class in Manhattan?
+I’m thinking of taking Pieper, but would be relying exclusively on the recorded lecture videos; will I be missing out on anything if I am not in the live class in Manhattan?

 Absolutely not.
-Each bar review course lecture is digitally recorded onto DVDs, duplicated, and then sent to each of Pieper’s DVD locations.
-Students at the DVD locations hear every word of the live lecture.
+Each bar review course lecture is digitally recorded.
+Students relying on recorded lectures hear every word of the live lecture.
 The only difference is that before and after the live class, students are able to ask the lecturer questions.
 But this difference is easily overcome by email and telephone.
 Our staff attorneys can always assist you, and if for any reason they don’t know the answer right away (for example, if the lecturer made a comment in passing about a personal experience), they’ll be able to get the answer for you.
-For this reason, if you live and work outside of Manhattan, you are probably better off attending the Bar Review Course at a location closer to home so that you’ll save time commuting to each lecture.
+For this reason, if you live and work outside of Manhattan, you are probably better off attending one of our video classes at a location closer to home so that you’ll save time commuting to each lecture.
 You’ll see once you start the class that your time becomes a precious commodity.
 Many of our former students who lived outside of Manhattan and started at the live class have chosen to switch to another location after several classes and found that the cutting down on their commute provided them with a lot more time to study.
-Again, we’re flexible—start at the live class, because you can always switch to a DVD class if you change your mind.
+Again, we’re flexible—start at the live class, because you can always switch to lecture videos if you change your mind.

 Does Pieper prepare its students for the Multistate Bar Exam?